-The Local Government Ombudsman PO Box 4771 Coventry, CV4 0EH
+The Local Government Ombudsman PO Box 4771 Coventry CV4 0EH

-Tel.
-0300 061 0614 (Local Government Ombudsman - Advice Team)
+Telephone: 0300 061 0614 (Local Government Ombudsman - Advice Team), 10am to 4pm Monday to Friday, except on public holidays.

-52. We would like to remind you that employees are not to report any Council related issues to the media - to do so may be considered a breach of the Council's Disciplinary Policy and Code of Conduct.
+We would remind you that employees are not to report any Council related issues to the media.
+To do so may be considered a breach of our disciplinary policy and code of conduct.

-Monitoring
+Monitoring and control

-53. The Head of Corporate Audit will provide an annual report to the Council's Audit Committee which has responsibilities for overseeing the effectiveness of the Council's governance arrangements.
-All reporting will be anonymised and will only identify common themes, numbers of disclosures year on year and will highlight actions taken to improve systems and policies.
+The head of corporate audit will provide an annual report to our audit committee which has responsibilities for overseeing the effectiveness of our governance arrangements.
+All reporting will be anonymised.
+It will only identify common themes, numbers of disclosures year on year and will highlight actions taken to improve systems and policies.

-54. The Council's Governance Group will monitor the effectiveness of this policy.
+Our governance group will monitor the effectiveness of this policy.